BartJongejan/Bracmat/README.md

       that we don't want in a JNI or Python module running in a production
       system: low level file manipulations, system() calls, and exit() which would bring the application container down.

-* src
+* singlesource
     * Makefile

-      Builds the standard edition of bracmat, a "safe" version of bracmat, a version for profiling, and a version for code coverage.
+      Builds a `standard' edition of bracmat, a `safe' version of bracmat, a version for profiling, and a version for measuring code coverage.

     * bracmat.c

-      Most of the source code of the program.
+      All of the source code of the program in a single file.
+This file is generated and should not be permanently redacted by hand.

     * bracmat.h

-      An optional header file, if you want to compile Bracmat as a library.
+      A header file, needed when compiling Bracmat as a library.

-    * json.c

-      Source code that implements support for reading JSON-files

-    * xml.c

-      Source code that implements support for reading XML-files

-    * unicaseconv.c + unicaseconv.h

-      Conversion to lowercase or uppercase, based on data extracted from https://unicode.org/Public/UNIDATA/UnicodeData.txt

-    * unichartypes.c + unichartypes.h
+    * one.bra

-      Categorization of characters in any of the general classes defined by unicode.org.
-Data extracted from https://unicode.org/Public/UNIDATA/UnicodeData.txt
+      A bracmat script that combines all source code in the `src' folder into a compilable single file, bracmat.c This bracmat.c replaces the original bracmat.c that was maintained by hand.

     * CONFIGURE.COM

       Script that configures DESCRIP.MMS